CBD and medicines: are there any interactions or contraindications?

 CBD: contraindications and drug interactions, what does it mean?

-Numerous studies, corroborated by testimonials, suggest that CBD use may interact with certain medications.
-A significant proportion of the population may therefore be contraindicated to taking CBD.
+Numerous studies, corroborated by testimonials, seem to indicate that CBD use may interact with certain medications.
+Among them, CBD-drug interactions underscore the importance of remaining vigilant, especially as drug contraindications affect a significant proportion of the population.

 However, this finding needs to be qualified.
 For almost all of these interactions, there are too few studies to draw reliable conclusions.